FRIDAY | APRIL 26, 2019 | 8:00PM | EASTVOLD AUDITORIUM - KAREN HILLE PHILLIPS CENTER @ PLU

 Thanks to a generous endowment established by PLU alumnus Dr. Richard Weathermon ’50, the Dick and Helen Weathermon Joyful Noise Endowment for jazz studies created an annual two-day artist-in-residence program.
 Each year, this endowment allows us to bring a renowned jazz artist to campus to perform with the University Jazz Ensemble and a select local high school jazz band, to lead rehearsals and public master classes, and participate in other educational and performance activities.
-Last year the University Jazz Ensemble featured tenor saxophonist Jeff Coffin.
+Last year the University Jazz Ensemble featured alto saxophonist Vincent Herring.